 Ceramic is an extremely durable, water, stain, and wear resistant material that is easy to care for, available in an array of colours, patterns and sizes.
 However, ceramic is sometimes referred to as porcelain, so what is the difference between the materials or are they actually one and the same thing?

 The truth is, of course, that both terms are correct when referring to Ceralsio surfaces.
 Porcelain is made by heating materials, generally including kaolin, in a kiln to temperatures between 1,200 and 1,400°C to produce the most hard-wearing type of ceramic.
 Ceralsio, for example, is developed by using the highest grade of ceramic material, with the temperature and duration of firing helping to determine its strength.
-The selection and fusion of the purest of materials, compacted at a force of 4,000 kg/m2 and sintered at temperatures of over 1200°C, make it a porcelain that is highly suited for virtually any environment including kitchen and bathroom surface due to its superior durability and strength.
+The selection and fusion of the purest of materials, compacted at a force of 4,000 kg/m2 and sintered at temperatures of over 1200°C, make for a porcelain material that has the durability and strength to make it suitable for virtually any environment, including kitchen and bathroom surfaces.

 In fact, Ceralsio surfaces are completely impermeable with a water absorption of just 0.2% and a class 5 stain resistance.
-It can also withstand a high weight without bending or become deformed, with the entire surface remaining flat due to its breaking strength superior to 1,300 N, surpassing international standards.
+Our sintered stone surfaces can also withstand a high weight without bending or become deformed, with the entire surface remaining flat due to its breaking strength superior to 1,300 N, surpassing international standards.

 Because it is a non-porous surface, the build-up of bacteria or mould is prevented, and food can be placed in direct contact, while its low water absorption rate not only makes Ceralsio ideal for wet areas of the kitchen and bathroom, but also for exterior environments such as patio floors, where frost and ice is common.
 Its resistance to temperature variations and its UV stable properties mean that the surface will not crack or its colour will not fade over time, adding extra peace of mind when the surface is used outdoor.
 You can find full details of the physical and chemicals characteristics of Ceralsio here.